Coronavirus Latest: President Donald Trump wants schools to reopen, rebukes Fauci's assessment | DW | 14.05.2020

-US President Trump continues to push for a rapid opening of schools and businesses despite warnings from experts over the dangers of not having controls in place.
+The US president continues to push for a rapid reopening of schools and businesses despite warnings from experts over the dangers of not having controls in place.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)